mezardini/mezardini/README.md

 ### Hi there 👋

-My name is Mezard and I am a software developer.
+My name is Olaoluwa and I am a software developer.
 On GitHub, you will find repositories related to python and django projects i have built.

-Here's the link to my resume, [Mezardini's Resume](https://drive.google.com/drive/folders/1TiMtE3UnMFZ3RusBHoXNoZK8-hlJri_J)
+Here's the link to my resume, [Olaoluwa's Resume](https://flowcv.com/resume/c87apl0a3d)

 Here are some of the repositories you can find on my GitHub profile:
--Scoracle - an AI Powered football prediction website, Live here[scoracle](https://scoracle.onrender.com)
+-Scoracle - an AI Powered football prediction website, Live here [scoracle](https://scoracle-predict.vercel.app)
-- Tixvana - Event ticketing platform, Live here [tixvana](https://tixvana.onrender.com).
+- LPContentAI - AI Powered Landing Page Content Generator, Live here [LPContentAI](https://lpcontentai.netlify.app).
-- Oxos-Receiptmkr - receipt generating api for ecommerce stores, Live here, [oxos-receiptmkr](https://oxos-receiptmkr.onrender.com).
-- Realer - Real estate listing website, Live here, [realer](https://realer.onrender.com).
+- RedditleadHQ - Reddit Keyword Analysis For Lead Generation, Live here, [RedditLeadHQ](https://redditleadhq.netlify.app/).
 - [Mypage](https://github.com/mezardini/mypage) - Shopify like web app for sellers to display their products